 On the radar of industry writers and casting directors, Vaughn was cast in what would become a career-defining role, that of Napoleon Solo on the hit television show The Man From U.N.C.L.E.
 The role would make Vaughn a household name, opening the door for more TV and film work.
 While working on U.N.C.L.E., he attended night school and earned his Ph.D. in communications from the University of Southern California in 1972.

-Vaughn's acting career has encompassed more than six decades, including appearances in The Towering Inferno, Superman III, The Delta Force and classics like The Ten Commandments and Bullitt, starring opposite Steve McQueen.
-Additionally, he has consistently appeared as a guest star on hit television programs, including Gunsmoke; Father Knows Best; Bonanza; Murder, She Wrote; The A Team; and Law & Order.
+Vaughn's acting career has encompassed more than six decades, including appearances in films including The Towering Inferno, Superman III, The Delta Force and classics like The Ten Commandments and Bullitt, starring opposite Steve McQueen.
+In the early 1970s, he starred in the British series The Protectors, and a decade later played General Hunt Stockwell in the American TV hit The A-Team.
+He also guest starred on hit television programs, including Gunsmoke; Father Knows Best; Bonanza; Columbo; Murder, She Wrote; and Law & Order.

 Vaughn won a BAFTA Award (best supporting actor) for his work in the 1968 film Bullitt.
 In 1977, he won an Emmy Award (outstanding continuing performance by a supporting actor in a drama series) for his performance on Washington: Behind Closed Doors.